Niki-600/kdesu-rust-workaround/README.md

 # kdesu-rust-fix

-This script and Config file try to fix kdesu when using sudo-rs
+This script and Config file temporarily fix kdesu when using sudo-rs

 --------------------------------------------------------------------------
 Installation: